Your Bucket List for Fall in Boulder

 Special seasonal releases are common among Boulder's craft brewers, so check the latest tap lists for gems like Avery's Rumpkin (pumpkin-infused with rum notes) or Upslope's Pumpkin Ale.
 It's also the perfect time for cider, with two new cideries in Boulder: BOCO Cider and Locust Cider.

-Hit downtown's Pearl Street for a cozy new sweater at trendy Elison Rd, the independent labels at Mable and Moss, the Patagonia flagship or Savvy on Pearl (among many others) or the outdoor Twenty Ninth Street shopping center, where you'll find Evereve, J. Jill, Anthropologie, J.Crew Factory and many more.
+Hit downtown's Pearl Street for a cozy new sweater at trendy Elison Rd, the independent labels at Mable and Moss, the Patagonia flagship or Savvy on Pearl (among many others) or the outdoor Twenty Ninth Street shopping center, where you'll find Evereve, J. Jill, Anthropologie, J.Crew Factory and more.